strimzi/strimzi-mqtt-bridge/README.md

 #### 1.2.1 The MqttKafkaMapper
-This interface is responsible for mapping incoming MQTT topic to Kafka topic.
-How this mapping is should be made must be defined in the `Topic Mapping Rules(TOMAR)`.
+This interface is responsible for mapping incoming MQTT topic names to Kafka topic names.
+How this mapping is done must must be defined in the `Topic Mapping Rules(TOMAR)`.

 #### 1.2.2 Topic Mapping Rules(TOMAR)